scott-griffiths/bitstring/doc/introduction.rst

  python test_bitstring.py

 which should run all the tests (over 300) and say OK.
-If tests fail then either your version of Python isn't supported (there's one version of bitstring for Python 2.4 and 2.5 and a separate version for Python 2.6, 3.0 and 3.1) or something unexpected has happened - in which case please tell me about it.
+If tests fail then either your version of Python isn't supported (you need Python 2.6, 2.7, 3.0 or 3.1, though earlier versions supported 2.4 and 2.5) or something unexpected has happened - in which case please tell me about it.